FAQs and Guides

 Proceedings for recovery of costs

 A successful party may commence a proceeding for the recovery of costs by filing an application which includes the necessary particulars of costs incurred.
-If contested by the unsuccessful party, that party will have the opportunity to comment in writing on the costs requested.
-The judge-rapporteur will decide on the costs to be awarded, in writing.
+If contested by the unsuccessful party, that party has the opportunity to comment in writing on the costs requested.
+The judge-rapporteur decides on the costs to be awarded, in writing.

 A wide range of interim remedies are possible in the UPC, including: